edumserrano/dotnet-sdk-extensions/README.md

   * maybe add it as an extension and use it on where I have similar functionality (HostBuilderExtensions and HttpMockServerBuilderExtensions)
 * explain workaround for nuget debugging with SourceLink when pdb is part of nuget package
 * create an issue on the repo to allow testing https. need to figure out how to configure a cert.
 Look for TODO on the codebase
+* make sure servers are disposed on the tests and demo tests

 ## Notes

 If you have problems with SSL certificates when running the demos or tests then make sure you have trusted dev certificates by executing the following command